Silent But Deadly, High Blood Pressure

 Stage 2 Hypertension: 160 or higher/100 or higher

-Today with all the advances in technology, there is no excuse for not being aware or being able to monitor your blood pressure.
-You can keep track of how your blood pressure is being controlled by any or all of the following:
+Today, with all the technological advances, there is no excuse for not being aware of or able to monitor your blood pressure.
+You can keep track of how any or all of the following are controlling your blood pressure:

 1. Rite Aid and other drug stores provide in-store health screenings.

-2. There are affordable electronic devices available: wrist and finger cuff monitors.
+2. There are affordable electronic devices: wrist and finger cuff monitors.

 3. Most medical offices can take your blood pressure without an appointment.